 5. Wasn't allowed to use the internet

-On each turn, one student will have 30 seconds to describe a random topic/word to their teammates using only conditional statements.
+On each turn, one student will have 30 seconds to describe a random topic or word to their teammates using only conditional statements.
 If the team guesses the word correctly, that player rolls the dice and moves to the new space.
-Use vocabulary or concepts from a themed vocabulary list for intermediate level students.
+Use vocabulary or concepts from a themed vocabulary list suitable for intermediate level students.

 More B1 ESL lesson plans for intermediate students